ropensci/stats19/README.md

 # stats19

-The goal of stats19 is to ease access, processing and analysis of the UK’s official road traffic casualty database.
+The goal of stats19 is to make it easy to work with road crash data.
+Specifically it enables access to and processing of the UK’s official road traffic casualty database.

 It builds on previous work including: